hkim-dev/hkim-dev.github.io/_posts/2024-02-08-Click Detection Outside a React Component: Simple Integration of Multiple Refs.md

 |:--:|
 | *Figure 1.
 Simplified Layout of React App* |

-While enabling the click-to-fill behavior on top of Drag and Drop as per PO's request, I realized that it is almost counterintuitive not to remove UI effects appearing on a selected item **when the user has clicked outside of a desired/clickable area.** Just like how [input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) is, I thought the user would expect the component to have focus when clicked, and lose it when the user has clicked something else.
+While enabling the click-to-fill behavior on top of Drag and Drop, I realized that it is almost counterintuitive not to remove UI effects appearing on a selected item **when the user has clicked outside of a desired/clickable area.** Just like how [input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) is, I thought the user would expect the component to have focus when clicked, and lose it when the user has clicked something else.
 I hope this curation of the discoveries I made while working on the feature can be a thorough guide of the subject matter.
 Now let's start with the concept of React Ref.